sf-wdi-24/modules/week-07-rails-continued/day-03/module-02/readme.md

 **The goal of the asset pipeline is to:**

-* Compress assets (CSS, JavaScript, and images) so they are as small as possible, since smaller files load faster
+* Compress assets (CSS and JavaScript) so they are as small as possible, since smaller files load faster
 * Reduce the number of files transferred to the client, by:
   * Combining files before sending them to the browser
     * All CSS files are combined into a single `application.css` file